apache/airflow/BREEZE.rst

           constraint file placed in 'docker-context-files' folder, in which case it has to be in the form of '/docker-context-files/<NAME_OF_THE_FILE>'

-  --install-local-pip-wheels
+  --disable-pip-cache
+          Disables GitHub PIP cache during the build.
+Useful if github is not reachable during build.

+  --add-local-pip-wheels
-          This flag is only used in production image building.
-If it is used then instead of installing Airflow from PyPI, the packages are installed from the .whl packages placed in the 'docker-context-files' folder.
-It implies '--disable-pip-cache'
+          This flag is used during image building.
+If it is used additionally to installing Airflow from PyPI, the packages are installed from the .whl packages placed in the 'docker-context-files' folder.
+The same flag can be used during entering the image in the CI image - in this case also the .whl files

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images